 For COVID-19 and vaccination updates, view our information for the community.
 If you're experiencing symptoms, call your primary care provider.

-With the approval of the Pfizer-BioNTech COVID-19 vaccine for children ages 5-11, millions of parents breathed a sigh of relief.
-Their kids were offered another tool for protection against COVID-19.
+With the approval of the Pfizer-BioNTech and Moderna COVID-19 vaccines for children ages 6 months to 5 years, millions of parents are breathing a sigh of relief as their children are now eligible for vaccination.

-Still, many parents have questions or doubts about the vaccine.
+Still, many parents have questions or doubts.
 With that in mind, we asked Methodist Physicians Clinic pediatrician Natalie Fleming, MD – who has two children of her own – about common questions pediatricians are hearing.

-I absolutely endorse the COVID-19 vaccine for my patients, just as I would for my own children.
+I endorse the COVID-19 vaccine both for my patients, and now, excitingly, for my own children.
 Here’s why: The vaccine can prevent severe infection or hospitalization in kids – and, yes, kids can become seriously ill from COVID-19.
 They also can become infected with COVID-19 as easily as adults, and they are just as contagious as adults.
 The vaccine will help limit family and community spread while helping protect those who are immunocompromised.

-Additionally, getting vaccinated can help get us back to a state of normalcy.
-Many families are still limiting their travel and other activities due to their children's inability to be vaccinated.
-This vaccine will allow families to resume more normal activities while decreasing the amount of school time kids are missing at school, day care and other activities due to infection or quarantine policies.
+Additionally, getting vaccinated can help get us back to doing the things we enjoy.
+Many families have experienced the disappointment of vacations, holidays and other plans ruined due to infection.
+These vaccines will allow families to resume more normal activities while decreasing the amount of time kids are missing at school, day care and other activities due to infection or quarantine policies.
 The vaccine gives kids more opportunities to just be kids.

-I know it’s frustrating that the vaccine trial and approval process for kids has taken this long.
+I know it’s frustrating that the vaccine trial and approval process for the youngest kids has taken this long.
 But all pediatricians will tell you that our patients are not just little adults.
 They have their own specific physiology and immune function – and they require unique dosing and scheduling when it comes to vaccines.
 It takes time to get it right.
 I support the time and effort taken to properly research the vaccine for young people.
 The approved vaccines boast specifically small doses to minimize side effects while continuing to be effective again COVID-19.

 All vaccine side effects are closely monitored by the Vaccine Adverse Event Reporting System (VAERS).
 Many reports you may have seen of serious side effects and even death following vaccination are misrepresentations of data or outright misinformation.

-The vaccine is safe for children, and here’s an example of scientific safeguards at work: As adolescents started to become further vaccinated over the summer, some mild cases of myocarditis and pericarditis (two types of heart inflammation) were noted mostly in adolescent males after their second dose.
+The vaccine is safe for children, and here’s an example of scientific safeguards at work: As adolescents started to become further vaccinated last summer, some mild cases of myocarditis and pericarditis (two types of heart inflammation) were noted mostly in adolescent males after their second dose.
 With this finding, the Food and Drug Administration (FDA) called on Pfizer-BioNTech to increase its trial size for the 5- to 11-year-old age group, which it did.
-During the trial for younger children, there were no reported cases of pericarditis or myocarditis.
+During the trial for that group of children, there were no reported cases of pericarditis or myocarditis.
 There also have been no cases of pericarditis or myocarditis in the younger age group during trials.

-Possible side effects for children are similar to those seen in adults.
+Possible side effects for children are similar to those seen with other childhood vaccines.
 They include: